carlossaav/Patient-monitoring-with-Sigfox/README.md

 - **Emergency policy**: This is the highest shipment rate, thought to meet the most critical reporting needs from the medical point of view, since it's triggered in situations where, according to the measurements recorded from the sensors attached to the device, the patient is in trouble, or it was the very patient that pressed the emergency button at any point on the last sampling interval.

-- **Recovery shipment policy**: There are situations where the limit of the messages per day rate fixed by Sigfox could be reached prior to the end of the day (when a reset on the total amount of sent messages takes place), so we define a shipment policy that will distribute the delivery of the messages on larger intervals to avoid reaching such limit.
+- **Recovery shipment policy**: There are situations where the limit of the messages per day rate fixed by Sigfox could be reached prior to the end of the day, so we define a shipment policy that will distribute the delivery of the messages on larger intervals to avoid reaching such limit and, as a consequence, spending long periods of time without reporting patient updates.

 ## Message types